Skip to main content

 Impellizzeri’s 2008 4-week study with elite soccer players found similar results — sand-based plyometric training transferred well to grass-surface jumping and sprinting performance, with significantly less DOMS reported by the sand group across the training block Impellizzeri 2008.
 A 2017 systematic review by Brown and colleagues pooled 6 sand-training studies and concluded the surface produces different but complementary adaptations to hard-surface work: more eccentric strength, more aerobic stimulus per session, less impact loading Brown 2017.

 What sand does not do is reproduce the rate-of-force-development demands of true elite sprinting.
-The maximum velocities achievable on sand are too low, and the ground-reaction forces are weakened.
+The maximum velocities achievable on sand are too low, and the ground-reaction forces are blunted.
 If you are training for a 100m race or for elite-level acceleration mechanics, the track is the irreplaceable surface.
 Sand is a complement, not a replacement Binnie 2014.

 Where it can go wrong